First-Year Housing FAQs

 The items listed below generate lots of questions for our office.
 Here are the answers.

 New students will have access to apply for housing once you have confirmed your admission to W&L and received an email from the Office of the Dean of First-Year Experience.
 Information packets will simultaneously be sent to confirmed students weekly via USPS beginning in April.
-Housing assignments and roommate contact information will be sent to your W&L email account by July 9.
+Housing assignments and roommate contact information will be sent to your W&L email account on July 7.

 Most of the windows in all of the First-Year residence hall rooms are 48"W x 64"H and have a pull-down shade.
 The 4th floor dormer windows in Graham-Lees are a bit smaller at approximately 33"W x 48"H.

 Trunks/foot lockers are not allowed to be stored in hallways.
 Baggage should be packed with this regulation in mind.
-Empty trunks, footlockers and luggage may be stored in trunk rooms in the basements of the residence halls.
+Empty trunks, footlockers and luggage may be stored in trunk rooms in the basement of Gaines.

 In order to satisfy the demand for refrigerators and microwave ovens, Washington and Lee University has approved the MicroFridge rental program.
 The MicroFridge unit consists of a microwave oven and a refrigerator with separate freezer in an integrated unit.
 The MicroFridge is the only cooking appliance allowed in students' rooms.

 Beds & Linens

 All First-Year residence hall beds are EXTRA LONG (XL) TWINS.
 Residential Life has partnered with Residence Hall Linens to provide Washington & Lee students and families with a convenient, affordable way to ensure you have sheets that will fit the extra-long mattresses in our residence halls.
 Proceeds from this program are used for programming in the residence halls.
 Shipping is free for all Value Pak orders, and there are more than 26 color combinations available.
 Plus, linens are delivered to your home during the summer so you don't have to worry about waiting in line at the store.
 Order now for the best selection - popular colors can sell out quickly!
 Please visit the RHL website http://www.rhl.org/wlu.

 Coin-operated washers and dryers are available on campus.
 See Laundry Services.